 What kind of improvements can I expect from the PureNight?

-The biggest advantage of the PureNight is an increase in contrast.
-Light pollution reduces contrast by illuminating moisture in the air.
+The biggest advantage of the PureNight is an increase in contrast in light polluted areas.
+Light pollution reduces contrast by illuminating moisture and particles in the air.
 Filtering out this light makes the surrounding sky darker.
-A great example of this improvement can be made be making a comparison between a filtered and non-filtered image and adjusting them in post processing to match in both white balance and exposure.
+An example of this improvement can be made by making a comparison between a filtered and non-filtered image and adjusting them in post processing to match in both white balance and exposure.

-The difference is subtle but most noticeable especially around the galactic center.
-If we take a closer, 100% look at the galactic center, we can see that image made with the PureNight retains more of the subtle reds and pinks of the nebulae and shows higher contrast around the galactic center.
+The difference is subtle but most noticeable around the galactic center.
+If we take a closer, 100% magnified look at the galactic center, we can see that the image made with the PureNight retains more of the subtle reds and pinks of the nebulae and shows higher contrast around the galactic center:

-The PureNight is expected to have a filter factor of 1.3 to 2 meaning that there will be a reduction in light transmission of the image by about -0.3EV to -1EV.
+The PureNight has a filter factor of about 1.5, meaning that there will be a reduction in light transmission of the image by about -0.6EV, depending on the amount of light pollution in the scene.
 To get a better idea of what to expect, feel free to download our sample photos in RAW DNG here.
 (95.6MB, .zip)

 How does PureNight differ from a Red Intensifier like the Hoya Intensifier?

 We love the Hoya Red Intensifier.
 It’s certainly an affordable didymium filter option that we recommend.
 Limited availability of the Hoya Intensifier and the lack of a square version led us to pursue the design of the PureNight.
-We’ll be using didymium glass with similar filtration properties to the Hoya Intensifier.
-That said, there are a few shortcomings of the Hoya Intensifier that PureNight aims to improve upon.
+We use an improved filtration glass with stronger filtration properties than the Hoya Intensifier.

-The final and most important improvement: the Hoya Intensifier is made of either uncoated or single coated glass which can be more problematic in flare-inducing conditions (like if there is a bright light source against a dark background).
-To improve upon this shortcoming, PureNight will be multi-coated for anti-reflective properties rather than the single coated (or uncoated) Hoya.
+The final improvement: the Hoya Intensifier is made of uncoated or single coated glass which is drastically worse in flare-inducing conditions (e.g. if there is a bright light source against a dark background).
+To improve upon this shortcoming, PureNight is multi-coated for highly anti-reflective properties that greatly improve contrast and reduce flare.

 Which filter holder do you recommend?